THE UNMUTUAL - PRISONER BLOOPERS

 As the helicopter bringing Nadia to the Village lands on the lawn, a couple of the technical crew can be seen to the far right (in front of Anchor cottage).

 When Nadia and Number Six arrive at the Green Dome, observe the 2 different camera angles as they chat by the door.
-The door knocker completely changes between shots!
+The door knocker completely changes between shots, as does the font of the '2' on the door.

 When Number Two and Number Six are having their chat at the patio table at the beach while Nadia is plotting to swim away, an extra walks in front of them and disappears completely from the middle of the next shot.